lucasmoten/ods19/docs/home.md

 ## ChangeToken (object)

 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.

+## ChangeOwnerRequest (object)

++ applyRecursively: `false` (boolean) - If true, the ownership change operation will apply to all of an object's descendants.
++ changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.

 ## CreateObjectRequest (object)